SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at California Health Sciences University College of Osteopathic Medicine discussed favorite memories, fears/anxieties about starting medical school, a Team-Based Learning (TBL) question, reapplication experiences, and coping mechanisms for stress.
+Students said most interesting question asked at California Health Sciences University College of Osteopathic Medicine discussed a variety of topics including favorite memories, fears about starting medical school, stress management techniques, and experiences with Team-Based Learning (TBL).
+Some responses indicated questions related to reapplication and ways to cope with stress, possibly suggesting a Multiple Mini Interview format where respondents may have been under a nondisclosure agreement.

 What was the most difficult question?